Ilha Grande mangroves: Climate

 The climate of the ecoregion is Humid continental climate, warm wet summer (Köppen climate classification (Cfa)).
 This climate is characterized by large seasonal temperature differentials.
-No month averages below 0 C, at least one month averages above 22 C, and four months average over 10 C. In this ecoregion, average annual temperatures range form 15 to 24 degrees C. Precipitation is relatively even throughout the year, and averages 1,500 - 2,500 mm/year.
+No month averages below 0 C, at least one month averages above 22 C, and four months average over 10 C. In this ecoregion, average annual temperatures range from 15 to 24 degrees C. Precipitation is relatively even throughout the year, and averages 1,500 - 2,500 mm/year.

 Flora and fauna

 Characteristic tree species for the ecoregion's mangroves are Avicennia schaueriana, white mangrove (Laguncularia racemosa), and red mangrove (Rhizophora mangle).

 The critically endangered Superagüi lion tamarin (Leontopithecus caissara) lives in the ecoregion, primarily in Superagui National Park.

 Protected areas

 Officially protected areas in the ecoregion include: